 Sleep Apnea

 There is a strong association between hypertension and sleep apnea, a condition characterized by repeated interruptions in breathing during sleep.
-Sleep apnea can further worsen blood pressure levels by causing spikes in blood pressure during the night and leading to poor-quality sleep.
+Sleep apnea can further exacerbate blood pressure levels by causing nighttime spikes and resulting in poor-quality sleep.

 This creates a vicious cycle where sleep apnea exacerbates hypertension, and untreated hypertension worsens sleep apnea.
 The combination of the two conditions significantly increases the risk of heart disease and stroke.